redsoftware-hq/docs.github.io/SCRUM-SOP.md

 Also the meeting should conclude with one improvement that we think we should make in the next sprint.
 This improvement should be discussed in sprint planning and should be evaluated in the review meeting whether we followed or not.

 Initially the process may be overwhelming as it's a new change.
 But keep faith on it.
 Worlds's biggest softwares are being made using this process.
 And with everyone's support we will surely make it smoother.

+---

+## Any Question or any mistake in the Document?

+Please feel free to create issue.
+We will address it.